bricker0/choropleth_map/README.md

 However, choropleth maps have several limitations requiring unique design solutions.
 They suffer from the modifiable areal unit problem (MAUP) meaning the map looks different based on what area data are aggregated. <a href="https://uni-utrecht.maps.arcgis.com/apps/StorytellingSwipe/index.html?appid=7ce210f065214b55b4a9c458cdd8ff41">Read more and see an example of the MAUP here</a>.
 Section 1.8 of the Mapping for a Sustainable World book covers the MAUP.
 Choropleth maps arguably suffer from MAUP more than other thematic maps because the color symbolization is applied to the entire polygon rather than using additional symbols atop or across the polygon (as with proportional symbols, dot density, and isoline maps).

 This is why absolute frequencies must be normalized into relative attributes on choropleth maps to ensure comparability across enumeration units of different sizes and shapes.
 For example, suppose you have seen any COVID-19 maps with total values of cases for each country.
 In that case, this is misleading because population and land area vary dramatically across the world and across a single country.
-For example Canada, is a huge land area with a small population.
+For example Canada is a huge land area with a small population.

 Many SDG indicators are already rates – meaning they have been normalized, so this makes them easy to use to create choropleth maps.
 Choropleth maps also require an equal-area projection to preserve the relative amounts of colors across the map.
 These are some ideas and rules to be aware of as you make your choropleth map.
 You can read more about projections in section 2.4 of the book <a href="https://www.un.org/geospatial/sites/www.un.org.geospatial/files/MappingforaSustainableWorld20210124.pdf"> mapping for a sustainable world. "...finding a balanced and equitable representation for all countries depicted in the map." (p 31) </a>